Coming Men of America: Organization

 The CMA was a secret society of boys and young men, from age 14 to 21.
 It gathered its members mostly in high schools, colleges, and universities.

 Its object was the promoting of interest in public affairs among the coming men of the country.
 It also taught fraternity, sociability, and encouraged literary tastes.
 Politics and religion were eschewed.
 The only requirements to membership were integrity, morality, age, and amiability.

 Its meetings were first held in a basement.
 On this basis, older men aided in its development, so that it would be a good example of the boy-imitative helped out by parents.
 It spread with the approval of the Masons, who lent it their halls for meetings.

 Boys traveled on its badge.
 There was a badge, sign, and a secret sign language called "bestography."
 The motto was "Our Turn Next" (OTN).
 The organization's secret ritual work was highly praised.
 Its membership was limited to Caucasian boys under the age of twenty-one.

 Unlike some other secret societies, degrees were conferred for work for the lodge, deeds of bravery, and other similar actions.
 The degree members had a special certificate and secret work for the fifth, tenth, and fifteenth degrees.
 Another feature of the CMA was the post of the uniform rank, which were formed in lodges that had 12 or more members.

 There were no annual dues in the CMA.
 Instead of this, each member, to keep in good standing, was required to keep up his subscription to The Star Monthly, the official organ, and the traveling card which was sent him each time he renews, was the proof that he was in good-standing.

 Publications

 The official paper, The Star Monthly made its appearance in August 1894.
 It was an illustrated magazine with at least 32 pages each month.
 The covers were printed in color.
 Departments included Athletics, Games, Carpentry, Mechanics, Electricity, Puzzles, History, Photography, Coins, Curios, Stamps, and Amateur Journalism.
 Prize awards were given out in each department every month.

 This paper absorbed the goodwill and subscription list of Harper's Round Table in 1900 or 1901.

 The CMA was characterized as a club for subscribers to a periodical, The Star Monthly being its official organ.

-Notabale people
+Notable people

 C. R. Phillip served as president, and Hunter was the Grand Secretary.
 W. M. C. Foster, of Oak park, was adjutant general of the uniform rank.